Angels roll to 10-3 win, send D-backs to 10th straight loss

 UP NEXT

-The Angels continue their road trip on Monday at Oakland.
-They’ll send RHP Dylan Bundy (1-6, 6.16 ERA) to the mound to face Oakland’s LHP Sean Manaea (5-2, 3.09).
+The Angels continue their trip on Monday at Oakland.
+They will send RHP Dylan Bundy (1-6, 6.16 ERA) to the mound to face Oakland’s LHP Sean Manaea (5-2, 3.09).

 The Diamondbacks will try to end their 19-game road losing streak when they travel to face the San Francisco Giants on Monday.
-They’ll send RHP Matt Peacock (2-3, 5.24) to the mound to face San Francisco LHP Alex Wood (5-3, 3.79).
+They will send RHP Matt Peacock (2-3, 5.24) to the mound to face San Francisco LHP Alex Wood (5-3, 3.79).

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports